000744210/Ajax-Intercepter/README.md

 --
 - Instead of manually writing the Domain url, go to the domain you will be running it on.
 Create a domain group and it will autofill the page's url into the field.
 - Instead of manually writing the API url, have the domain group running and perform an action to activate the API.
 The API will be logged in the 'Found API' section.
-- When an API contains a dynamic url path.
-Use the * wildcard character to capture it.
+- When an API contains a dynamic url path, use the * wildcard character to capture it.
 Example: api.example.com/searchid/5236 to api.example.com/searchid/*
 - If you want more control or automation of the modification you can use the programming interface with the advanced automation option to edit the request.